rkdud007/mini-storage-proofs/README.md

 # Mini Storage Proof

-**This project is personal project and atm working in progress.
+**This project is totally personal project made it for fun and atm working in progress.
 Fixing minor issuses and working on starknet contracts**

 This is mini storage proof project, goal is to simplify the whole workflow with minimum implementation from accessing data on chain in trust-less way.
 This repo forrlowing [Herodotus Storage Proof Workflow](https://docs.herodotus.dev/herodotus-docs/developers/storage-proofs/workflow)